Mykki Blanco: Personal life

-In June 2015, Blanco revealed via her Facebook page that she has been HIV positive since 2011.
-Blanco initially worried that being HIV positive would be detrimental to her career, saying of the decision to make finally that information public, "I did it for myself.
+In June 2015, Blanco revealed via their Facebook page that they had been HIV-positive since 2011.
+Blanco initially worried that being HIV positive would be detrimental to their career, saying of the decision to make finally that information public, "I did it for myself.
 At a certain point, my real life has to be more important than this career".
-She made this information public via Facebook during Pride season.
-Over 12,000 users liked the post and over 700 shared it.